 Customers & Competitors

-An industry by itself can also be a value driver – particularly if the sector is expanding rapidly.
+An industry by itself can also be a valuation driver – particularly if the sector is expanding rapidly, like AI.
 Business analysts are often attracted to startups in a young, hot industry – rather than one solely dependent upon organic growth.
-Keep in mind that you can’t use industry as your sole determinant of value.
-Value and the valuation process acknowledges when a company distinguishes itself from the herd.
-For example, does the subject company have a unique intellectual property or unusually efficient supply chain?

 Internal assets